Employment, Jobs, Careers and RFPs

 Essential Duties and Responsibilities

-• Assist in curriculum activities; setup/cleanup of circle time, birthday celebrations, and festivals
+• Assist in curriculum activities; setup/cleanup of circle time, birthday celebrations, and festivals (including some early evening festivals)

-• Assist with the transitions throughout the day.
+• Assist with the transitions throughout the day

 • Help with daily preparations of classroom, restocking cleaning supplies and materials

-• Guide and encourage children with self-care -diapering, toileting, dressing, and social behavior
+• Guide and encourage children with self-care–diapering, toileting, dressing, and social behavior

 • Help maintain general order, cleanliness, and aesthetics in classroom